byuoitav/av-api/flow.md

 ## **tl;dr** ##
-The AV API makes decisions based on a user provided json payload information in a database to set devices to a desired state.
+The AV API makes decisions based on a user-provided JSON payload and information in a database to set devices to a desired state.

 ## Put definition ##